Page Content

 Clinical training

-During the 12 months of clinical training in the Advanced Heart Failure and Transplant Cardiology Fellowship, 25% of your time is spent in the ambulatory practice to include experience in outpatient and inpatient heart failure, cardiac transplantation (including pretransplantation evaluation, acute postoperative care, and chronic maintenance care), mechanical circulatory device therapy (including pre-implantation evaluation, acute postoperative care, and chronic maintenance care), end-of-life care, and advanced echocardiography.
+During the 12 months of clinical training in the Advanced Heart Failure and Transplant Cardiology Fellowship, 75% of your time includes experiences in inpatient heart failure, cardiac transplantation (including pretransplantation evaluation, acute postoperative care, and chronic maintenance care), mechanical circulatory device therapy (including pre-implantation evaluation, and post implantation management) as well as end-of-life care.
+Approximately 25% of your time is spent in the ambulatory practice, evaluating patients with stage B-D heart failure, pre- and post-cardiac transplantation, and mechanical circulatory support.
+Additional time is spent in a number of subspecialty cardiomyopathy clinics (Cardiac Amyloidosis Clinic, Cardiac Sarcoidosis Clinic, CardioOncology Clinic, Cardiomyopathy Clinic [HCM]).

 It is expected that you will function at the level of a senior cardiovascular fellow.